jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 However, to facilitate specific queries, both heaps and clustered tables may have multiple **non-clustered indexes** that provide alternate sort orders "very much like the index at the end of a book: it occupies its own space, it is highly redundant, and it refers to the actual information stored in a different place"  (Winand, n.d.).

+- When a subset of rows are indexed, this is called a **filtered index.**
 - When multiple fields are included in a single non-clustered index, this is called a **covering index** because it could "cover" all the fields retrieved in a stored query.
-- When a subset of rows are indexed, this is called a **filtered index.**

 Just as heaps and clustered tables store their rows in data pages, non-clustered indexes store their **leaf nodes** in data pages.
-[Leaves are doubly connected](http://use-the-index-luke.com/sql/anatomy/the-leaf-nodes) to each other (to maintain sort order as rows are added and deleted), and also refer to rows in the heap/clustered table via pointers (thereby making the index useful):
+Via pointers, [leaves are doubly connected](http://use-the-index-luke.com/sql/anatomy/the-leaf-nodes) to each other (to maintain sort order as rows are added and deleted) and also refer to rows in the heap/clustered table (thereby making the index useful):

 ![](../ILLOS/nonclustered-index.png)